kunalm10/File-handling-tool/README.md

 # File-handling-tool

-This program helps in searching and organizing large datasets with much ease rather than using normal OS operations.
+This program helps in searching and organizing large datasets with much ease rather than using conventional OS search operations.

-It is specifically made to handle lots of images or videos present in a directory.
+This tool is specifically made to handle lots of images or videos present in a directory.

 ## Description
 The program starts with displaying GUI input windows created using Tkinter.
 It asks for user requirements like, file name, date created or time created.